to tell DVLA your vehicle is off road (SORN)

 is one exception:

-can drive an untaxed vehicle on a public road to and from
+can drive an untaxed vehicle on a public road to and from a pre-arranged:

 approved vehicle weight testing station which covers design weight

 certificate or plated revenue weight